- Orthopaedic Knee Review

-- Patella tendonitis: otherwise known as jumper’s knee and characterised by pain and tenderness at the lower pole of the patella (junction of patella tendon and bone).
+- Patella tendonitis: otherwise known as jumper’s knee and characterised by pain and tenderness at the lower pole of the patella (junction of the patella tendon and bone).
 Diagnosis is made by finding localised tenderness at that site.

-- Medial plica pain: pain localised on the medial aspect of the knee in the region of a cord like band extending from medial patella to medial femoral epicondyle with localised tenderness.
+- Medial plica pain: pain localised on the medial aspect of the knee in the region of a cord-like band extending from medial patella to medial femoral epicondyle with localised tenderness.